Permissionless-Software-Foundation/specifications/ps002-slp-mutable-data.md

 ### 3.4 Use TXID in Document Hash Field
 The final step is to create a new SLP token.
 This could be of Token Type 1, or an NFT.
 Any SLP token has a `document hash` field in the Genesis transaction.
 The TXID output from the BFP file upload can be inserted into this field.

+### 4. Reading Mutible Data
+Additional details will be provided.